Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Lyapunov Initialization

-\paragraph{Lyapunov Initialization} Based on the Law of Large Numbers established in Theorem 2.2, to prevent the vanishing ($\lambda_{\mu,\phi} < 0$) or exploding ($\lambda_{\mu,\phi} > 0$) of activations, we suggest to choose our random weights such that the Lyapunov exponent is exactly zero:
+\paragraph{Lyapunov Initialization.} Based on the Law of Large Numbers established in Theorem~\ref{ExplicitLeakyReLULLN}, to prevent vanishing ($\lambda_{\mu,\phi} < 0$) or exploding ($\lambda_{\mu,\phi} > 0$) activations, we suggest to choose our random weights such that the Lyapunov exponent is exactly zero, that is $\lambda_{\mu,\phi} = 0.$